monarch-org/monarch/README.rst

 ``backup <env name>``
     Backs ups a given database.
-You can backup to your local file system or to a Amazon S3 bucket Make sure you have BACKUPS configured in your migrations/settings.py file It will dump your database and compress it and give it a unquie name
+You can backup to your local file system or to a Amazon S3 bucket Make sure you have BACKUPS configured in your migrations/settings.py file It will dump your database and compress it and give it a unique name

 ``restore  <backup_name>:<env_name>``
     Restore a backup into the provided environment.
-It will trucacte the database before the import
+It will truncate the database before the import

 ``list_backups``
     Lists the available backups